 Step #1: Choose the research question and select the content of the analysis.

 Coming up with a clearly defined research question is crucial.
-There’s no universal set of criteria for a good research question.
-However, try to make sure that you research question:
+While there’s no universal set of criteria for what makes a good research question, try to ensure that yours is:

 - clearly states the purpose of the work;